 “Can’t they see… all of this twisted shit in the world?
 I know they can, everyone can.
 And they… they don’t do a damn thing about it!
 Nobody ever does!

 Charlotte lowered her sword.
 A few seconds later, it faded out of existence.
 “Let me ask you, why are you upset?”

 Adam’s eyes widened, seemingly confused from her question.
 His eyes would not stop looking upwards, however.

 Charlotte answered her own question.
 “It’s because that feeling actually didn’t lose.
 That feeling to combat that despair.
 It’s still there.
 But it’s struggling.
 Life makes everything struggle.
 But it’s not over.”
 Charlotte walked over to Adam and bent over him, now blocking his gaze at the moon with her own eyes.

 “You have a purpose.
 To continue fighting that despair.
 And if you think you’re useless, that you have no power, just look.”

 Charlotte motioned to the area around him.
-All the trees around him were now toppled over many meters away from where they originally stood.
+All the trees around him have now toppled over many meters away from where they originally stood.
 It was as if the two were standing in a crater where a meteor struck.

 “That’s why the World Mirror manifested within you.
 It knows you want so desperately to fight, regardless of how many times you fall.”
 Charlotte dropped down onto her knee and bowed to Adam.